athento/athento-nx-report/README.md

 ###How to use###

-You can access to your report via REST API:
+You can access to your report via *REST API*:

 ```
 GET http://${HOST}/nuxeo/restAPI/jr/{alias}/report?output={output}&param1=...&param2=...